 That second job description was for a Community Relations Officer (CRO), a retired officer post in the rank of flight lieutenant.
 It stated that 18 CRO posts had been created in early 1989 at major RAF flying stations dotted around the UK specifically to deal with the increasing number of complaints from the general public about low flying aircraft.
 The complainants in some parts of the country had, the vacancy notice said, been getting more and more vociferous and so the RAF had decided that a group of strategically based CROs might be the answer.
 Those officers would get to know their local communities and would even visit some complainants at their homes to try and pacify them and explain why the RAF needed to fly at low level.
 I read that job description with only passing interest because I was not at all interested in a flight lieutenant post, nor did that type of work appeal to me.

 I posted my application for the Red Arrows job but added at the end, under the heading 'Further Comments', that I was not interested in, and would not consider, the flight lieutenant CRO post.
-To my great surprise, an invitation to attend an interview at RAF Scampton arrived on my desk at Sealand only a few days later, almost indecent haste I thought at the time because things did not normally move very quickly in the Retired Officer's world.
+To my great surprise, an invitation to attend an interview at RAF Scampton arrived only a few days later on my desk at Sealand - not at my home address where all previous correspondence had been delivered.
+That was almost indecent haste I thought at the time because things did not normally move very quickly in the Retired Officer's world.
 Clearly Scampton was very anxious to fill the Red Arrows post.

 The day before the interview I had a telephone call at home from an old friend who was a serving air commodore at MoD.
 He had heard through his own grapevine that I was applying for what he described as "the Scampton job".
 He wanted me to know, before I committed myself, that the Central Flying School Commandant and the Station Commander at Scampton had "a less than totally harmonious working relationship".
+I was not sure why he should think that snippet was so important, but he would not elaborate.
 He also told me something that was very significant: there were no other applicants for the Red Arrows job.
 Because I fitted precisely all the criteria in the job specification and I was the sole applicant, under Civil Service rules an interview was actually unnecessary: a simple transfer from Sealand to Scampton was all that was required.
 I was intrigued!